calavera/chaseonsoftware.com/src/content/articles/2015/gitignore-contents.md

 ---
-title: Things Every Node Developer Should Add to Their .gitignore
+title: "Things Every Node Developer Should Add to Their .gitignore"
 description: "A .gitignore file is an important part of any project that is being version controlled.
 Adding things like node_modules to your git ignored files is essential."
-date: 2015-07-22T03:00:10Z
+date: "2015-07-22"
-slug: 2015/07/my-gitignore-conventions
+slug: "2015/07/my-gitignore-conventions"
 ---

 A .gitignore file is an important part of any project that is being version controlled.